practicalli/neovim/docs/reference/modal-editing/index.md

     `:Tutor` runs the intteractive tutorial built into neovim `(:help tutor` also runs the tutor)

 !!!
 INFO Online learning resources
-    [vim adventures](https://vim-adventures.com/) is a simple online game to teach the fundamentals of vim-style editing.
+    [:globe_with_meridians: vim adventures](https://vim-adventures.com/) is a simple online game to teach the fundamentals of vim-style editing.

 ## Essential commands